marixko/marixko.github.io/_posts/2018-08-10_Getting-started-with-RStudio.md

 comments: true
 ---

 RStudio is a great IDE for the programming language R, useful for statistical computing and data visualization.
-It’s available for Windows, macOS, Ubuntu and Fedora and you can download it here [https://www.rstudio.com/products/rstudio/download/]
+It’s available for Windows, macOS, Ubuntu and Fedora and you can download it <a href="https://www.rstudio.com/products/rstudio/download/">here</a>

 ## Advantages:
 * It has an  user-friendly interface, but you can also do code-based things at the same time